Due Feb 10 // March 3 // March 31 // April 14, 2025

 Additional Guidelines

-- These journal entries require Chicago-style footnotes.
+• These journal entries require Chicago-style footnotes.
 Keep footnotes limited but (as always) make sure that you are formatting the footnotes correctly.
-For further guidance, see the library’s Chicago-style guide, using footnote examples.
-And here is the special Archives guide to citing its sources.
+See the models below as well as this methods handout on How to Use Footnotes and consult as needed with the library’s Chicago-style guide, but make sure to use sample footnote models for formatting and NOT bibliography examples.
+And here is the special College Archives guide to citing its sources.